About STEM House

 - are willing to commit time to participating in community STEM-related activities

 Program + Learning Outcomes

-By participating in The STEM House, residents will:
+By participating in The STEM House, students will:

 - engage in out-of-the-classroom STEM-related activities that support their own curiosity and learning

 - be able to identify career opportunities in STEM-related fields and industries